ncl-teu/ncl_ccnsim/README.md

 # Manuals (in Japanese)
 - [here](https://github.com/ncl-teu/ncl_ccnsim/tree/master/manuals).
 # How to use
+- Please build all sources using **ant**.
+Then you can build by `ant build` in the home directory.
 - Double click `ccnrun.bat` for windows or run `./ccnrun.sh` for Linux.
 - The configuration file is **ccn.properties** [click here](https://github.com/ncl-teu/ncl_ccnsim/blob/master/ccn.properties)
-- The all log if written to `ccn/ccnlog.csv` as overwritten mode.
+- The all log is written to `ccn/ccnlog.csv` as overwritten mode.
 The format of the log is as follows:
 ~~~
 TIMESATMP, type, prefix,DataSize(MB), StartTime,FinishTime,duration(ms),Interest_senderID,Data(Cache)holdingNodeID, Hop#,# of SharedConnections,ContentsFound/Not,ByBC?,Memo
 ~~~